-The headlight switch's connections send power to the headlights, front park/marker lights, rear taillights, and component backlighting, such as gauges and the radio.
+The headlight switch's connections send power to the headlights, front park/marker lights, rear tail lights, and component backlighting, such as gauges and the radio.
 These wires can be seen in the Headlight Switch & Dimmer Switch Schematic on the next page.
 These seven wires are:

-- ORANGE: 14-gauge wire, printed [HEADLIGHT SWITCH] #959 HEADLIGHT SWITCH POWER (BAT); this wire supplies constant battery power for the park/taillights as well as for the gauge backlighting.
-This wire comes from the 20-amp HORN fuse on the fuse block. - BROWN: 18-gauge wire, printed [HEADLIGHT SWITCH] #927 FRONT PARK LIGHTS; this wire supplies power to the park lights.
-This wire has constant battery power any time the headlight switch knob is pulled to Park Light ON and, depending on your switch, the Headlight ON position. - BROWN: 14-gauge wire, printed [HEADLIGHT SWITCH] #929 TAILLIGHTS; this wire supplies power to the taillights.
-This wire has constant battery power any time the headlight switch knob is pulled to both the park light ON and headlight ON positions. - BROWN: 18-gauge wire, printed #930 INSTRUMENT PANEL LIGHTING; this wire provides power to the gauge lights.
-This wire should have constant battery power any time the headlight switch knob is pulled to both the park light ON and headlight ON positions. - BLUE/YELLOW: 14-gauge wire, printed << [DIMMER SWITCH] << #907 >> DIMMER SWITCH POWER [HEADLIGHT SWITCH] >>; this wire supplies power to the dimmer switch for headlight operation.
-This wire has constant battery power any time the headlight switch knob is pulled to the headlight ON position. - RED/BLACK: 12-gauge wire, printed [HEADLIGHT SWITCH] #928 HEADLIGHT SWITCH POWER (BAT); this wire provides constant battery power to the headlight switch for headlight operation.
-This wire comes from the 30-amp HEADLIGHT fuse on the fuse block. - BLACK: 18-gauge wire, printed << [TAIL SECTION] DOME LIGHT GROUND << #961 >> DOME/COURTESY LIGHT ACTIVATION [HEADLIGHT SWITCH] >>; this wire provides a ground source for the interior dome/courtesy lights. - Route the wires to the headlight switch and connect them.
-Reuse your factory connector or use the insulated terminals provided in the parts kit.
+- ORANGE: 14 gauge wire, printed [HEADLIGHT SECTION B] #959 TO HEADLIGHT SWITCH (POWER B+); this wire supplies constant battery power for the park/tail lights as well as for the gauge backlighting.
+This wire comes from the 20 amp STOP/TAIL fuse on the fuse block. - BROWN: 18 gauge wire, printed [HEADLIGHT SWITCH B] #927 TO FRONT PARK LIGHTS, this wire supplies power to the park lights.
+This wire has constant battery power any time the headlight switch knob is pulled to Park Light ON and, depending on your switch, the Headlight ON position. - BROWN: 14 gauge wire, printed [HEADLIGHT SWITCH B] #929 TO REAR TAIL LIGHTS, this wire supplies power to the tail lights.
+This wire has constant battery power any time the headlight switch knob is pulled to both the park light ON and headlight ON positions. - BROWN: 18 gauge wire, printed [HEADLIGHT SWITCH B] #930 INSTRUMENT PANEL LIGHTING, this wire provides power to the gauge lights.
+This wire should have constant battery power any time the headlight switch knob is pulled to both the park light ON and headlight ON positions. - BLUE/YELLOW: 14 gauge wire, printed TO DIMMER SWITCH #907 TO HEADLIGHT SWITCH, this wire supplies power to the dimmer switch for headlight operation.
+This wire has constant battery power any time the headlight switch knob is pulled to the headlight ON position. - RED/BLACK: 12 gauge wire, printed [HEADLIGHT SWITCH] #928 HEADLIGHT SWITCH (POWER B+); this wire provides constant battery power to the headlight switch for headlight operation.
+This wire comes from the 30 amp HEADLIGHT fuse on the fuse block. - Route the wires to the headlight switch and connect them.

-The use of some or all these wires will depend on the headlight switch you use.
+The use of some or all of these wires will depend on the headlight switch you use.
 Factory style switches will use all wires, whereas most universal switches may not require all of them.
-Diagrams have been provided of the most common switches, along with universal switches that Painless also offers.
-If your switch does not have a separate terminal for gauge backlighting, connect wire #930 with the taillight wire #929 at the switch.
-If your switch does not have separate tail and park terminals, #927 and #929 wires will connect at the switch.
-In the case you do not have a backlighting terminal and do not have separate tail/park terminals, all three wires #930, #927, and #929 will all share the same terminal on the switch.
+Diagrams have been provided of the most common switches, along with universal switches which Painless also offers.
+If your switch does not have a separate terminal for gauge backlighting, connect wire #930 with the tail light wire #929 at the switch.
+If your switch doesn't have separate tail and park terminals, #927 and #929 wires will connect together at the switch.
+In the case you do not have a backlighting terminal and also do not have separate tail/park terminals, all three wires #930, #927, and #929 will all share the same terminal on the switch.